 NameCheap vs GoDaddy Pricing

 Pricing is an area that GoDaddy likes to play games with.
 Honestly, this reason alone discourages me from using GoDaddy.
 They have a new domain price, a renewal price and promo code prices available for new domains.
 They also have the “GoDaddy Discount Domain Club” where you pay $120/year and get $8.29 .coms.

-The retail renewal for .coms is $14.99 and new .coms are $11.99.
+The retail renewal for .coms is $14.99 and new .coms is $11.99.
 There are also promo codes that get you a $0.99 .com for the first year.
 The $0.99 .com can be very intriguing but first off, it’s limited to one domain per customer.
-Second, you’re stuck with the $14.99 renewal.
-Third, if you want private whois or any other add-on services, you have to pony up.
+Second, you’re stuck with a pricey $14.99 renewal every year afterwards.
+Third, if you want private whois or any other add-on services, you have to pony up even more.

 These fees add up quickly and make you realize that the $0.99 .com wasn’t worth it after all.
-I honestly hate the complexity of GoDaddy’s pricing but they’re often a good choice if you want to grab a cheap domain for a single year then drop it or move it to another registrar later on.
+And this makes sense… They’re a business, so if they’re offering such a cheap domain at first, they have to be making up for it somewhere.
+I honestly hate the complexity of GoDaddy’s pricing, but they’re often a good choice if you want to grab a cheap domain for a single year then drop it or move it to another registrar later on.
 The headache that comes with moving domains around is definitely not worth it for me, though.

 NameCheap’s pricing is much more straightforward.
 I’d rather have that even if the initial upfront cost will be higher.
 Here’s the pricing table for NameCheap:

 Here’s the one for GoDaddy: